-The main duties RCC include:
+The main duties of the Committee include:

-- a) providing advice and critical review in relation to the ICAAP, the ILAA, the Recovery Plan and the Resolution Pack documents; - b) reviewing relevant policy statements and recommending any changes it considers necessary to the Board for approval; - c) the development of proposals for consideration by the Board in respect of overall risk appetite and tolerance, target capital ratios as well as ensuring both qualitative and quantitative metrics are used to monitor the Bank's risk management performance; - d) the oversight and the challenge of the day-to-day risk management and oversight arrangements of the executives; - e) reviewing whether prices of liabilities and assets offered to clients take fully into account the Bank's business model and risk strategy; - f) reviewing the Bank's capability to identify and manage new risk types; - g) considering and approving the remit of the risk management function and ensuring it has adequate resources and appropriate access to information to enable it to perform its function effectively and in accordance with the relevant professional standards; and - h) providing the advice, oversight and challenge necessary to embed and maintain a supportive risk culture throughout the Bank.
+- a) providing advice and critical review in relation to the ICAAP, the ILAAP, the Recovery Plan and the Resolution Pack documents; - reviewing relevant policy statements and recommending any changes it considers necessary to the Board for approval;

+- c) the development of proposals for consideration by the Board in respect of overall risk appetite and tolerance, target capital ratios as well as ensuring both qualitative and quantitative metrics are used to monitor the Bank's risk management performance; - the oversight and the challenge of the day-to-day risk management and oversight arrangements of the executives; - e) reviewing whether prices of liabilities and assets offered to clients take fully into account the Bank's business model and risk strategy; - f) reviewing the Bank's capability to identify and manage new risk types; - g) considering and approving the remit of the risk management function and ensuring it has adequate resources and appropriate access to information to enable it to perform its function effectively and in accordance with the relevant professional standards; and - providing the advice, oversight and challenge necessary to embed and maintain a supportive risk culture throughout the Bank.

-The Risk and Capital Committee is chaired by Eduardo Vassimon, a non-executive director of IBBAInt who holds the position of CRO and CFO of Itaú Unibanco, and is composed by at least two independent non-executive directors (one of which is the chairman of the Audit Committee).
-IBBAInt's CEO, CFO and CRO are mandatory attendees.
+The RCC is chaired by a non-executive director of IBBAInt who holds the position of CRO and CFO of Itaú Unibanco, and is composed by at least two independent non-executive directors (one of which is the chairman of the Audit Committee).
+IBBAInt's CEO, CRO and CFO are mandatory attendees.
 All remaining Board members may be invited to attend this Committee's meetings.